mlflow/mlflow/docs/source/deployment/deploy-model-locally.rst

        model = mlflow.pyfunc.load_model("runs:/<run_id>/model")
        model.serve(port=5000, enable_mlserver=True)

+To read more about the integration between MLflow and MLServer, please check the `end-to-end example <https://mlserver.readthedocs.io/en/latest/examples/mlflow/README.html>`_ in the MLServer documentation.
-For more information on Kubernetes deployments with MLflow, please see `Deploying a model to Kubernetes <deploy-model-to-kubernetes/index.html>`_.
+Also you can find guides to deploy MLflow model to Kubernetes cluster using MLServer in `Deploying a model to Kubernetes <deploy-model-to-kubernetes/index.html>`_.

 Running Batch Inference
 -----------------------